yujiri8/yujiri.xyz/reviews/undertale.md

 Other than that though, all the main characters are solid, nuanced and have real development.
 Even characters I'd previously planned to kill, I ended up finding quite likable and their actions much more defensible in hindsight.

 Honestly, my opinion of the game went from 5/10 to 9/10 just over the period *from the end of the final boss to the end of the game* on my first (Neutral) run.
 I can't even talk about it much without ruining it, but I guess a spoiler tag would do: it involves <span class="spoiler">meta stuff in the style of [Doki Doki Literature Club](/reviews/ddlc)</span>, and an incredibly satisfying return of someone from the beginning.
-It delivered a feeling like I was miraculously lucky just to be able to try again.
+No other game has made me feel so lucky to be able to try again.

 Both the Pacifist and Genocide endings hold mind-blowing reveals that the other doesn't.
 The Pacifist ending is absolutely glorious.
 It involves all the characters, and has an epilogue about as good as [Lost Odyssey](/reviews/lost_odyssey)'s.